 Picking a firm for its overseas opportunities can be well worth the effort.

 Some firms are known for sending trainees to unusual locations.
-For example, Slaughter and May sends trainees to São Paulo, Toronto and Oslo, Clyde & Co trainees can go to Dar es Salaam, Tanzania and CMS offers seats in Bucharest, Rio de Janeiro and Mexico City.
+For example, Slaughter and May sends trainees to Barcelona, Toronto and Oslo; Clyde & Co trainees can go to San Francisco and Dar es Salaam, Tanzania; and CMS offers seats in Bucharest and Rio de Janeiro.
 Note that certain firms, especially the magic circle, will offer several seats at a time in locations like Hong Kong, Singapore, Frankfurt or Dubai.

 New York is probably the most popular secondment destination among trainees, and doing a seat here is always a competitive business which may require some lobbying of lawyers in the US.
 To get the Inside View on life as a young lawyer in the US why not check out our sister publication for US law students Chambers Associate.

 Finally, remember that overseas seat options are always changing based on the staffing needs of each office.
 The information below was provided to the Chambers Student Guide in summer 2018.
 If you have your heart set on a secondment to a certain location do check with a firm to hear its latest secondments options.

 If the name of the city below is listed in red, then you can click on it to find out more about being a trainee in that overseas destination.